CPR/BLS Study GuideAmerican Heart Association Healthcare Provider Authorized Course

-Preferred technique for providing chest compressions during 2-rescuer CPR for the infant is the 2 thumb-encircling hands technique.
+The preferred technique for providing chest compressions during 2-rescuer CPR for the infant is the 2 thumb-encircling hands technique.

 • The best way to open the airway of an unresponsive victim with no suspected neck injury is the head tilt-chin lift.

-• After the airway is opened, the proper technique for delivering mouth-to-mouth ventilation is the rescuer opens the airway, seals his or her mouth over the victim’s mouth, pinches the victim’s nose closed, and gives 2 breaths while watching for the chest to rise.
+• After the airway is opened, the proper technique for delivering mouth-to-mouth ventilation is the rescuer opens the airway, seals his or her mouth over the victim’s mouth, pinches the victim’s nose closed and gives 2 breaths while watching for the chest to rise.

 • Bag-mask device/technique is not recommended for a single rescuer to provide breaths during CPR.